IMPORTANT INFORMATION ON THE DROUGHT

 ANY LANDOWNER WHO OWNS AND/OR LEASES IRRIGATED LAND TOTALING 40.1 ACRES OR MORE MUST ANNUALLY (OR MORE OFTEN) FILE RRA FORMS WITH THE DISTRICT OFFICE PRIOR TO RECEIVING IRRIGATION WATER.

-The Bureau of Reclamation requires that RRA forms be on file prior to any water being delivered to the property of owners who own and/or lease irrigated land totaling 40.1 acres or more.
-If your landholdings change in any way during the irrigation season, which includes moving your property into a trust, it is imperative that you contact the District office to update your RRA forms.
+The Bureau of Reclamation (Reclamation) requires that RRA forms be on file prior to any water being delivered to the property of owners who own and/or lease irrigated land totaling 40.1 acres or more.
+If your landholdings change in any way during the irrigation season, which includes moving your property into a trust, or the passing of one of the owners, it is imperative that you contact the District office to update your RRA forms.

 The District makes every effort to help landowners comply with the RRA regulations, but it is absolutely the landowner’s responsibility to understand the law and make sure that the correct forms are filled out and on file.